 Key takeaway: Every company is a technology company that relies heavily on a business model powered by digital technologies.
 No company is immune to the risk of failure or compromise of these technologies.
 Many executives and directors realize their organizations may be vulnerable to a cyberattack or the occurrence of unpredictable catastrophic events.

 Where Does Operational Resiliency Begin?

-The above exposures suggest the need to establish effective governance functions and implement a “front-to-back” operational resiliency programme that enhances the organisation’s ability to detect, prevent, respond to, and recover and learn from catastrophic operational and technological failures.
+The above exposures suggest the need to establish effective governance functions and implement a “front-to-back” operational resiliency program that enhances the organization’s ability to detect, prevent, respond to, and recover and learn from catastrophic operational and technological failures.
 During the roundtable, the directors agreed that a “front-to-back” view extended beyond the four walls of the company’s internal operations to include third-party dependencies.
-The realities of today’s business environment are that most organisations are boundaryless.
+The realities of today’s business environment are that most organizations are boundaryless.
 So, a “four walls” approach to evaluating operational resiliency that focuses solely on internal processes and systems risks misses the big picture.
 An assessment of operational resiliency should consider upstream suppliers and outsourced services and functions as well as downstream distribution channels (e.g., a third-party host of a customer-facing portal may pose a significant risk if it goes down).

 - Volume and value (e.g., the percentage of overall revenue the service or function supports)